 Why do we need to keep our teeth and gums in good shape?
-Good oral health not only reduces the chance of losing teeth but also possibly the risk of fatal outcomes from COVID-19.
+Good oral health reduces the chance of losing teeth and possibly the risk of fatal outcomes from COVID-19.
 It is now widely known that heart disease, hypertension, and diabetes, make it a high risk when infected by Covid-19.

 According to a recent study led by a McGill University researcher, infected and inflamed gums may result in higher rates of complications and more fatal outcomes for individuals diagnosed with the SARS-COV-2 virus.

-The research suggests high mortality rates among people who died from the coronavirus infection have periodontal disease.
-According to the research, people who died from the coronavirus infection have periodontal disease.
+The research suggests high mortality rates among people who died from the coronavirus infection are higher in those with gum disease than those with healthy gum.
+People who died from the coronavirus infection have periodontal disease.
 Researchers found that people with poor oral hygiene or periodontal disease may risk becoming more complicated when infected.